piotrjaniszewski1/Herrings-Length-Big-Data-Analysis/README.md

 ## General info

-## Technologies
+## Technology
-* R 3.6 (i.a. dplyr, ggplot2, caret)
+R 3.6 (i.a. dplyr, ggplot2, caret)
-* Tensorflow 2.0
-* spaCy 2.2

 ## Setup
-Clone the repository and:
+Clone the repository and run the main.R script, by executing `Rscript main.R`
-* Open the jupyter notebook locally, by executing `jupyter notebook Solution.ipynb`

 There is also a file with a report `Report.Rmd` which presents all the code and results in a concise way.